 Adding Milk To Your Diet

-The focus of this article will be geared towards hardgainers who have tried everything (including creatine) and still can not manage to get the scale to where they want it.
-A method which has been tried and true by yours truly is the incorporation of milk into your diet, and I mean in a big way.
+This article is geared towards hardgainers who have tried everything (including creatine) and still can't manage to get the scale to where they want it.
+A method which has been tried-and-true by yours truly is the incorporation of milk into your diet, and I mean in a big way.

-Starting at one hundred and fifty-five pounds and doing everything I could to put on even a small amount of weight, milk was the single most important tool in getting my weight up to 180 in a time frame of three to four months.
+Starting at one 155 pounds and doing everything I could to put on even a small amount of weight, milk was the single most important tool in getting my weight up to 180 in a timeframe of three to four months.
 This of course came along with hard work and dedication in the gym as well as eating at least a fairly healthy diet along with the introduction of milk.

-I am here to tell you that it is very much possible to achieve the body you want and with this article you will be one step closer to doing what has seemed impossible for so long.
+I am here to tell you that it is possible to achieve the body you want, and to get you one step closer to doing what has seemed impossible for so long.
 Do you want to drink your way to a bigger body?
 If so, then read on.

-Whole milk has one hundred and fifty calories per one cup or serving (8 oz) and eight grams of protein.
-Along with this comes the disturbing fact that there are eight grams of fat in just one cup of whole milk also, but this is usually not a concern for a hardgainer since we take weight however we can get it by means such as dirty bulking.
+Whole milk has 150 calories per one cup or serving (8 oz) and eight grams of protein.
+Along with this comes the disturbing fact that there are also eight grams of fat in just one cup of whole milk, but this is usually not a concern for a hardgainer since we take weight however we can get it by means such as dirty bulking.

-In the case that it is a concern for you the leaner option, skim milk, contains only eighty-six calories and .5 grams of fat while still maintaining the eight grams of protein per serving.
-Skim milk is a great alternative since it contains the same amount of protein as whole milk and with that being said, there is no reason anybody should not be drinking milk at least as part of their diet.
+If this concerns you, skim milk, contains only 86 calories and 0.5 grams of fat while still maintaining the eight grams of protein per serving.
+Skim milk is a great alternative since it contains the same amount of protein as whole milk.
+With that being said, there is no reason anybody should not be drinking milk at least as part of their diet.

-As a hardgainer, especially during a bulking phase I have always reached for the whole milk and drank up and on many occasions drinking as much as one gallon per day!
+As a hardgainer, especially during a bulking phase, I always reach for the whole milk and drink up, on many occasions drinking as much as one gallon per day!

 Getting In Enough Calories

-A valuable piece of information that I have kept with me is that if you want to weigh one hundred and eighty pounds, then you must eat like a one hundred and eighty pound person.
+A valuable piece of information that I have kept with me is that if you want to weigh 180 pounds, then you must eat like a 180-pound person.

-According to one online calculator, it was projected that to maintain a weight of one hundred and eighty pounds, a twenty-two year old male must consume around 2700 calories a day.
+According to one online calculator, it was projected that to maintain a weight of 180 pounds, a 22-year-old male must consume around 2700 calories a day.

-You count your calories, (which is always crucial) and determine that you need to drink what you can not eat and see that you need to "drink" around 950 additional calories.
+You count your calories, (which is always crucial) and determine that you need to drink what you can't eat—around 950 additional calories.

-If you do the calculations, this comes out to three to four sixteen ounce glasses (6-8 servings) of milk a day which is a very attainable goal.
-The method is to eat as much as you can at each meal and when you can not go on eating let the milk flow since most people can still drink even after they are full.
+If you do the calculations, this comes out to three to four 16-ounce glasses (6-8 servings) of milk a day, which is a very attainable goal.
+The method is to eat as much as you can at each meal.
+When you can't go on eating, let the milk flow, since most people can still drink even after they are full.

 Drinking Milk Before Sleep